What Are Beta Hydroxy Acids (BHAs)? A Derm Explains Everything You Should Know

 If you want clear, more even-toned skin, you need to do more than just cleanse your face – you need to exfoliate.
-As for which type of exfoliant to choose, a formula with beta hydroxy acids – or BHAs, for short – is the best for acne-prone and oily skin types.
+As for which one to choose, a formula with beta hydroxy acids – or BHAs, for short – is the best for acne-prone and oily skin types.
 It’s not hard to find skin-care products formulated with this particular group of acids, especially if you’re looking for products geared toward pimples, blackheads, and dark spots left over from breakouts.

 If you’ve ever used a product with salicylic acid in it, you’ve used a beta hydroxy acid before.
 But that’s not to say you know everything there is to know about this powerful category of skin-care acids.
 To learn more about BHAs – including what they are, how to use them in your routine, and their skin-care benefits – keep reading.